SaarthakSolomon/Evaluating-the-Robustness-of-LNPL-Under-Adversarial-Text-Perturbations/README.md

-# Evaluating the Robustness of LNPL Under Adversarial Text Perturbations
+# Auditing the Adversarial Robustness of LNPL in Text Classification: An Interpretability-Driven Analysis

-This repository accompanies my Bachelor's thesis project titled:
+This repository accompanies my research titled:
-**"Evaluating the Robustness of LNPL Under Adversarial Text Perturbations."**
+**"Auditing the Adversarial Robustness of LNPL in Text Classification: An Interpretability-Driven Analysis "**

-The thesis investigates the adversarial robustness of the LNPL (Learning with Noisy and Pseudo Labels) training framework, originally designed for noisy label scenarios, by evaluating its behavior under semantically-preserving adversarial attacks in a sentiment classification task.
+This research investigates the adversarial robustness of the LNPL (Learning with Noisy and Pseudo Labels) training framework, originally designed for noisy label scenarios, by evaluating its behavior under semantically-preserving adversarial attacks in a sentiment classification task.

----

-## 📄 Thesis Link

-You can find the full thesis PDF [here](https://github.com/SaarthakSolomon/Evaluating-the-Robustness-of-LNPL-Under-Adversarial-Text-Perturbations/blob/main/20250624_Solomon_Saarthak_29113535_Bachelor%20thesis.pdf).
-📌 *Please refer to Chapter 4 for methodology and implementation details.*

 ---